Introduction to Google Analytics Dashboards

 - Pages that are keeping the audience interested and making them spend more time on the website.

 - Pages that get the most hits by the new visitors.

 - Pages that are leading to the exit of the visitor (Last page visited before the person leaves the website).

 Marketing campaigns have different forms and channels and have a substantial amount of costs associated with them.
 A business may want a campaign on social media, text advertisements on search engines or advertisements placed strategically on decided websites.
-All this with an idea of communicating brand and products to the customers.
+All this with the idea of communicating brand and products to the customers.
 Google analytics provides businesses with a powerful weapon they can use to optimize their marketing costs by measuring their campaigns’ effectiveness across various parameters.

 This is a guide to Google Analytics Dashboards.
 Here we discuss how to create your dashboards and top 5 google analytics dashboards.
 You can also go through our other related articles to learn more –